On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Preliminaries

-Figure~\ref{fig:ourcircuit} depicts an example PC that is smooth, decomposable, and deterministic, which thus supports tractable marginal as well as MAP inference.\footnote{For PCs over Boolean variables, a weaker form of decomposability called \textit{consistency}~\citep{poon2011sum,choi2020probabilistic} actually suffices instead of decomposability for both tractable marginal and MAP inference.
+In addition, we are often interested in finding the most likely assignments given some observations.
+The class of maximum-a-posteriori (MAP)\footnote{Sometimes also called the most probable explanation (MPE).} queries of a joint distribution $p(\X)$ is the set of queries that compute \( \max_{\q\in val(\Q)} p(\q,\e)\) where \(\e \in val(\E)\) is an assignment to some subset $\E \subseteq \X$ and $\Q=\X \setminus \E$.
+Again, MAP inference is $\mathsf{NP}$-hard in general~\citep{shimony1994finding} but can be performed tractably for a certain class of PCs.
+In particular, smoothness and decomposability are no longer sufficient, and we must enforce an additional condition. \begin{definition}[Determinism] A sum node is \textit{deterministic} if, for any fully-instantiated input, the output of at most one of its children is nonzero.
+In other words, the supports of its children are mutually disjoint.
+A PC is deterministic iff all of its sum nodes are deterministic. \end{definition} Figure~\ref{fig:ourcircuit} depicts an example PC that is smooth, decomposable, and deterministic, which thus supports tractable marginal as well as MAP inference.\footnote{For PCs over Boolean variables, a weaker form of decomposability called \textit{consistency}~\citep{poon2011sum,choi2020probabilistic} actually suffices instead of decomposability for both tractable marginal and MAP inference.
 In this paper, we still focus on classes of PCs that are decomposable as they are the most commonly considered, both as learning targets as well as for characterizing expressive efficiency.}

+\paragraph{Logical circuits} Probabilistic circuits are closely related to \textit{logical circuits} in the \textit{knowledge compilation} literature~\citep{darwiche2002knowledge}.
+Logical circuits encode Boolean functions as directed acyclic graphs consisting of AND ($\wedge$) and OR ($\vee$) gates with positive and negative literals as leaf nodes.
+We can also characterize different families of logical circuits based on their structural properties: e.g., decomposable negation normal forms (DNNFs) and deterministic decomposable negation normal forms (d-DNNFs).\footnote{Structural conditions are same as before (Definitions~\ref{def:sm} and \ref{def:det}), except that smoothness and determinism apply to OR gates and decomposability to AND gates.} There is a rich literature studying different logical circuit families in terms of their tractability for inference and operations, as well as their relative \textit{succinctness (expressive efficiency)} for both exact and approximate compilation, which we will leverage for our hardness results and size lower bounds on probabilistic circuits.